Built for the guild

 The Close-Up Performer

 You've been working the same coin routine for seven years.
-What started as a Marlo handling you found in a photocopy of an out-of-print manuscript has become something genuinely original — a tabled palm sequence that happens at a moment your audience isn't watching because the patter has moved the conversation somewhere else, a false shuffle that you've refined until the deck switch is invisible from the angles you work.
+What started as a Marlo handling has become something genuinely original — a tabled palm sequence that happens at a moment your audience isn't watching.
 That documentation exists in your head and in notebooks.
-It has never been published because there's been nowhere to publish it that would reach the practitioners who would actually value it, without giving the full method away to people who haven't earned the context to use it responsibly.
-VeloCMS's effect tutorial format with the multi-angle photo sequence showing the sequence from spectator angle, performer angle, and overhead — and the inner-circle paywall that gates the full method behind a $10/mo subscription — is the infrastructure that makes that documentation possible.
+VeloCMS's effect tutorial format with the multi-angle photo sequence and the inner-circle paywall that gates the full method behind a $10/mo subscription is the infrastructure that makes that documentation possible.
 The practitioner who has been following your performance work for a year subscribes.
 Your handling notes earn recurring income.
-The Magic Cafe gets the cross-link back from your performance overview.
-Your domain gets the Google authority for 'coin routine tabled palm sequence'.
 The method stays in the inner circle.

 The Stage Illusionist

 You've been performing full stage work for fifteen years.
 Your lecture circuit covers six or seven major conventions annually.
-The practitioners who hire you for a private session or fly out to your workshop weekend have typically followed your performance work for two or three years before reaching out.
-The problem is that your entire online presence is fragmented across Instagram posts, a Squarespace site that looks like every other Squarespace site, a Patreon that charges 12% of subscription revenue and has no way to host a proper lecture download archive, and a YouTube channel that flags your best instructional content within 72 hours of upload.
-Your lecture archive — the mentalism framework you developed over a decade, the stage illusion scripting notes from your most-performed pieces, the patter structures that took years to refine — sits in Dropbox folders and USB drives.
+Your entire online presence is fragmented across Instagram posts, a Squarespace site, a Patreon that charges 12% of subscription revenue, and a YouTube channel that flags your best instructional content.
+Your lecture archive — the mentalism framework you developed over a decade, the stage illusion scripting notes — sits in Dropbox folders.
 VeloCMS's lecture series page, convention appearance schedule, and member-only lecture download archive at BYOK Stripe 0% fee is the publishing infrastructure your career has earned.
-The Manifesto-Black theme — high-contrast stage drama design, editorial poster aesthetic — is the visual language that matches stage work.
-Your fifteen years of documented practice, organized under your name, searchable, subscriber-notified, and earning what it's worth.

 The Magic Teacher and Cardist

 You run Zoom workshops most months.
-Some are open to anyone who books in advance.
-The advanced sessions — the ones where you go deep on a specific card control sequence, where you work through the Daley and the Marlo approaches to the same problem and document why your variation handles certain angles better — those are for practitioners who have been in the community long enough to have context for the conversation.
-The cardistry side of your work generates a different kind of content: cut sequences that you film from three angles, original deck designs that you release through Kickstarter or directly, tutorial posts that show the isolation moment from the angle where the technique is actually visible.
+The advanced sessions — the ones where you go deep on a specific card control sequence — are for practitioners who have been in the community long enough to have context.
+The cardistry side generates cut sequences filmed from three angles, original deck designs, tutorial posts.
 Right now all of this lives in scattered places.
 The Zoom workshops have no archive.
-The cut tutorials have no home other than Instagram, where the algorithm decides who sees them.
-The deck designs sell through a marketplace where you keep 50-70% of a price you didn't fully control.
-VeloCMS's workshop calendar with RSVP and experience-level intake, the cardistry tutorial format with multi-angle photo documentation, and the custom-deck shop at BYOK Stripe 0% fee — those three things together are what a proper teaching and creation operation looks like.
-The inner-circle subscription that lets your serious students follow your advanced work month to month is the infrastructure that makes the teaching sustainable.
+The cut tutorials have no home other than Instagram.
+VeloCMS's workshop calendar with RSVP and experience-level intake, the cardistry tutorial format with multi-angle photo documentation, and the custom-deck shop at BYOK Stripe 0% fee are what a proper teaching and creation operation looks like.

 Magician FAQs